lmolinar/prisma-team-management/README.md

 ## Query design

-The query used to retrieved the teams tree required extra care as it needed to be a recursive query to be able to obtain a flat list of teams with relative team members and roles, counting at the same time the depth (level).
+The query used to retrieve the teams tree required extra care as it needed to be a recursive query to be able to obtain a flat list of teams with relative team members and roles, counting at the same time the depth (level).

 The other parametrized queries are straightforward, and most of the aggregation happens directly on the nodeJS side to have a cleaner and simpler control.
 I just needed to make sure not to leave open any door for SQLI.